Southampton-RSG/2015-09-17-southampton/novice/python/06-func.md

 ## Tidying up

-Now that we know how to wrap bits of code up in functions, we can make our inflammation analyasis easier to read and easier to reuse.
+Now that we know how to wrap bits of code up in functions, we can make our inflammation analysis easier to read and easier to reuse.
 First, let's make an `analyze` function that generates our plots:

 ~~~ {.python}